sebastianmukuria/DataAnalystPortfolio/SQL Projects/Tech Layoffs Project/README.md

 ## 📂 Dataset

-This project uses this [Tech Layoffs dataset from Kaggle]([url](https://www.kaggle.com/datasets/swaptr/layoffs-2022)), containing data from 2019 to Sep.
+This project uses this [Tech Layoffs dataset](https://www.kaggle.com/datasets/swaptr/layoffs-2022), containing data from 2019 to Sep.
 2025 (credit to the original contributors).

 ## 🛠️ Tech Stack